Type your search below

 We have put a number of measures in place to keep our staff and visitors safe during worship including physical distancing measures, additional cleaning regimes and limiting touch points.
 Please remember that it is now a requirement for visitors to wear a face covering in places of worship, and that you must not mix/meet with people outside of your household or support bubble while in the Minster.

-Pre-booking is currently required for Sunday services and occasionally for special services – including services during Christmas week.
+To help us safely manage numbers inside the cathedral, pre-booking is currently required for Sunday services and occasionally for special services.

-These tickets will be available eight days in advance of the services and limited to four tickets per transaction.
-(Please note all services during Christmas week are fully booked).
+Tickets for services will be available eight days in advance and limited to four tickets per transaction.

 All tickets are free of charge.